rdanyliw/draft-danyliw-replace-ftp-pointers/draft-danyliw-replace-ftp-pointers.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-The original text from an RFC to be updated will be quotes with "OLD" and the replacement text will be quoted with "NEW".
+The original text from an RFC to be updated will be quoted with "OLD" and the replacement text will be quoted with "NEW".

 # Updated References {#updates}